luwangg/primordial/README.md

         φ(1) = 0.006817

+        CORRECTION: I have found the true shape of 1 to be zero, and the shape of zero to be +- pi/2 so I'm renaming this new constant to be Aeon's Number, or an uppercase A.

+        A ~= 0.006817

   A different equation was used to calculate this value, and can be calculated to many more digits, however, I've found this approximation is very useful.
-The reason the number 1 cannot be plugged into the shape of an number formula is because 1 is a special number, as far as I can see, and is not prime.
 See the section below for more details.

 # Miscellaneous Equations